 An Indian perspective on the EU/India FTA

-After several rounds of negotiation, the Free Trade Agreement (FTA) has reached its long anticipated final round of talks.
+After several rounds of negotiation, the Free Trade Agreement (FTA) had reached its long anticipated final round of talks in 2011.
 Since 2007, two of the world’s largest economies have been negotiating to improve, facilitate and regulate bilateral relationships in trade and investments and government, as well as intellectual property rights regimes.
-The aim is to establish a comprehensive FTA, both compatible with and complimentary to the WTOThe World Trade Organisation is an international organisation whose main aim is to promote free trade of goods, services and intellectual property around the world. rules and obligations.
+The aim is to establish a comprehensive FTA, both compatible with and complimentary to the WTO rules and obligations.

 However, some differences persist on several matters, such as on how to open the Indian markets for automobiles, wines and spirits, and agriculture.
 On these matters, the EU has demanded a much stricter enforcement of intellectual property rights.

 Such demands come on top of those made by EU financial institutions and powerful lobby groups like the European Services Forum (ESF) for removal of all restrictions pertaining to branch licenses, foreign ownership (of both public and private banks), and shareholder voting rights, among others.

 In essence, the EU is seeking greater market access and export gains for its banks through this agreement and it seems that the European banks are primarily interested in serving three niche segments in the Indian market: up-market consumer retail finance, wealth management services and investment banking.

 Unsurprisingly, this focus ignores the needs of the poor and low-income people residing in India even though no ban or restriction prevents foreign banks from serving them.
 The unavailability of finance to these individuals is a key hindrance to development progress, particularly in rural India and where poverty is rampant.